BBQ Pork Stuffed Sweet Potatoes

 Take all the potato skins and place them on a greased cookie sheet, cut side down.
 Brush the skins with oil or butter and sprinkle some more salt and pepper on them.
 Bake for 13 – 15 minutes.

-When the skins are in the oven crisping up, caramelize your sliced onions by adding them to a skillet with 1 T olive oil over medium low heat.
+When the skins are in the oven crisping up, caramelize your sliced onions by adding them to a skillet with 1 tablespoon fat of choice (I use butter or ghee) over medium low heat.
 Cook until caramelized, about 10-15 minutes.
 Set aside.

 Pop them back in the oven for 5 minutes or until cheese melts.
 Once they come out of the oven, top with a dollop of extra BBQ sauce and then top with any extra toppings you wish.
 Enjoy!